Private LTE vs. Wi-Fi: Comparing Options for Enterprise Connectivity

 The Impact of 5G Networks on Private Cellular Networks

 Enterprise organizations understand that cellular networks cover larger, wider areas, while Wi-Fi can handle things on a much smaller scale.
-With the advent of 5G connectivity, enterprises will be able to do things at a significantly faster speed, with greater bandwidth and network capacity.
+With the advent of 5G connectivity, enterprises will be able to do things at a significantly faster speed, with greater bandwidth and network capacity and with lower latency.
 Take that to the private model, and 5G will allow these larger organizations to tap into a network that can handle higher usage without latency — truly rivaling the performance of wired LANs.

 These companies will still use Wi-Fi long after private 5G comes into existence.
 Enterprises can also deploy Wi-Fi easily, and, depending on their locations, set up Wi-Fi 6 well before the arrival of private 5G.
 Businesses will likely utilize both solutions for years to come.